Avi332niduki/hirunews-scrap/README.md

 <p align="center"> The unofficial scrap Hiru News
     <br>
 </p>
-<p align="center"> unofficial scrap for hiru news This was coded by Omindu Anjana.
-News given here https://www.hirunews.lk/ belongs to this website.
-If possible, donate some amount.
-I am still an A/L student studying at Mo/Nishshanka National School. <br> </p>
+<p align="center"> This unofficial scratch code for Hiru News is by Omindu Anjana.
+The news given here belongs to this website https://www.hirunews.lk/.
+I am a 1st year university student studying BSc(Hons) Software Engineering Degree at Java Institute For Advanced Technology. <br> </p>

 ## 🏁 Getting Started <a name = "getting_started"></a>